 HOUSE OF THEODORA CHATS TO AURORA CAMPBELL

-Aurora Campbell is a Melbourne based artist.
+Aurora is a Melbourne based artist.
 Her work focuses heavily on female sexuality and explores themes of sex, gender, body image, relationships and emotional fragility.

 WHAT 3 WORDS BEST DESCRIBE YOUR ART?

 Feminine, bold, playful

 How did you get started?